Lakeside Lightning: SBL / NBL1 West

-String of championships (2005–2011)

-In 2005, the men's team made their first MSBL Grand Final since 2000.
-There they faced a Perry Lakes Hawks team looking for a fifth straight title.
-In the title decider on 27 August, the Lightning defeated the Hawks 97–88 in overtime to win their first MSBL Championship.
-American forward Andy Gilbert was named Grand Final MVP for his 36 points.
+In 2005, the men's team reached the MSBL Grand Final, where they defeated the Perry Lakes Hawks 97–88 in overtime to win their first championship.
+American forward Andy Gilbert was named grand final MVP for his 36 points.

 In 2006, both teams made grand final appearances, with the club claiming an SBL championship double.
-In the WSBL championship decider on 8 September, the Lightning defeated the Mandurah Magic 56–53 behind a Grand Final MVP performance from American guard-forward Kristi Channing.
-In the MSBL championship decider a night later, the Lightning defeated the Goldfields Giants 83–66 behind a Grand Final MVP performance from American guard Ben Earle.
+In the WSBL Grand Final, the Lightning defeated the Mandurah Magic 56–53 behind a grand final MVP performance from American guard-forward Kristi Channing.
+Channing had 22 points in the win.
+In the MSBL Grand Final, the Lightning defeated the Goldfields Giants 83–66 behind a grand final MVP performance from American guard Ben Earle.
 Earle had 32 points in the win.

 In 2007, the men won their first ever minor premiership after finishing the regular season in first place with a 20–4 record.
 They went on to reach their third straight MSBL Grand Final, where they were defeated 96–94 by the Goldfields Giants.
-American guard-forwards Charleston Long (31 points & 13 rebounds) and Aaron Shaw (29 points) led the way for the Lightning in the loss, while centre Jarrad Prue had 18 rebounds.

 In 2009, the men won their second minor premiership after finishing the regular season in first place with a 22–4 record.
-They went on to reach their fourth MSBL Grand Final in five years, and once again faced the Perry Lakes Hawks.
-In the championship decider on 22 August, the Lightning defeated the Hawks 85–77 behind a Grand Final MVP performance from American guard Luke Payne.
+They went on to reach their fourth MSBL Grand Final in five years, where they defeated the Hawks 85–77 behind a grand final MVP performance from American guard Luke Payne.
 Payne had 29 points in the win.

 In 2010, the men won their third minor premiership after finishing the regular season in first place with a 21–5 record.
 They went on to reach their fifth MSBL Grand Final in six years, where they were defeated 107–96 by the Willetton Tigers despite Luke Payne's team-high 22 points.

 In 2011, the men failed to reach the grand final despite claiming their third straight minor premiership with a team-best 24–2 record.
 During the year, they had an 18-game winning streak.